#1 Home Improvement Retailer

 The Home Depot Garden Center at Garden Grove

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
-Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
-You might even want to directly sow seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in Garden Grove?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+Always read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, plants, and veggies thrive in southern California.
+The weather and climate make it easy to get and keep a beautiful garden going.
+A wide variety of plants, flowers, and veggies thrive in southern California.
 If you've got good soil drainage, you can even grow citrus trees.
 You’ll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and are happiest in the heat.

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: Be ready for none of your seeds to sprout, all of them to come up, and anything in between.
-Your seedlings will need to survive wind, rain, rodents and insects that want a crunchy green snack, and cold snaps.
+Prepare to deal with whatever hand nature deals you: Be ready for all your seeds to sprout, none of them to come up, and anything in between.
+Your seedlings will need to survive wind, rain, and sudden cold temperatures, as well as rodents and insects that crave tender greens.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors